Rodz3rd2/image-factory/README.md

 ## LICENSE

-My Framework is released under the MIT Licence.
+Image Generator is released under the MIT Licence.
 See the bundled LICENSE file for details.